Chapter 5

 But it wasn't.

 I couldn't stop thinking about him afterward.
-It was strange—and honestly, frustrating.
-I had more important things to focus on: contracts, legal disputes, expansion projects.
+It was strange, and honestly, frustrating.
+I had more important things to focus on.
 But my mind kept drifting back to him.

 So, I decided to find him.

 It wasn't difficult.
-My assistant gave me everything I needed—his background, where he lived, what he studied.
+My assistant gave me everything I needed.
+His background, where he lived and what he studied.
 I found out he was an orphan who had grown up with his aunt's family before moving to Seoul for university.

 He was smart, quiet, didn't have many friends, and apparently ranked among the top ten best-looking guys on campus.
 I smiled a little, remembering how he looked that night.
 I didn't doubt it for a second.
 And he wasn't seeing anyone.
 I felt relieved reading that.

 I wanted to meet him again.
-So I asked my assistant, Harin, to deliver a letter to his university.
+So I asked Harin to deliver a letter to his university.
 She handled it flawlessly.

-The first time we met, he was nervous.
-So polite.
-I can't stop looking at his face actually.
+The first time we met, he was nervous but polite.
+I couldn't stop looking at his face actually.
 The second time we met, I told him about myself.
 I wasn't used to talked about it, but with him… it felt easier.

 After that second meeting, I can't sleep at night.
 The way he looks, his manner and his smile, I keep thinking about him, it drive me insane.
 By the third meeting, I had already made my decision.